 The Lac de Gras Diamond project forms a very large, approximately 147,200 ha contiguous block of mineral claims and mining leases located within the Lac de Gras region of the Northwest Territories.
 The project area directly adjoins the mineral leases that host the Diavik diamond mine, located 10 km to the north, and the mineral claims of the Company's Loki project to the west.
 The Ekati diamond mine is located within 40 km to the northwest.

-The project is being evaluated under a joint venture arrangement between the Company and Dominion Diamond Mines.
-Dominion is the joint venture operator and exploration programs are managed by Aurora Geosciences of Yellowknife, NT.
+The project has been evaluated under a joint venture arrangement between the Company and Dominion Diamond Mines.
+Dominion has been the joint venture operator and the exploration programs have been managed by Aurora Geosciences of Yellowknife, NT.